 Answer: The MISO group 5 study Chanarambie transformer outage is not a valid contingency and is a result of the 34.5 kV configuration not represented in the MISO model.
 There is no bus tie between Chanarambie # 4 transformer and Chanarambie Number 1&2 transformers.
 Chanarambie # 3 transformer is not presently scheduled to go in service as it is assigned to a large group 5 interconnection request that is in suspension.
 Chanarambie Number # 4 transformer will be in-service by the end of the year.
 The remaining Group 5 Interconnections at Chanarambie will be interconnected to this transformer.

-There are no Network facility charges for the Chanarambie #4 transformer for G 621 as the transformer is required due to pre RECB cost allocation interconnection agreements.
+There are no Network facility charges for this transformer for G 621 as the transformer is required due to pre RECB cost allocation interconnection agreements.

 NSP's standard network facility collector station transformer is 120 MVA.
-A 120 MVA transformer presently has a normal rating of 120 MVA and a planning emergency rating of 160 MVA.